surya-sanity/surya-sanity/README.md

 # Hi there, I'm Surya! 👋

-I’m a web and mobile app developer at **Stratforge**, where I work as a full-time Frontend Engineer.
+I’m a web and mobile app developer, I work as a full-time Frontend Engineer at **Stratforge**.
 I specialize in Flutter, React, Next.js, React Native, Express, and Node.js.
 React is my forte, but I’m also diving into creating visually appealing UI designs with a keen eye for detail.
 I’m coding like my life depends on it—because it does, and it’s a lot of fun!

 ## 🛠 Tech Stack
 Here are some of the technologies and tools I work with: